kewishfagoe/resources/README.md

 		<li><a href="https://tympanus.net/codrops/2022/03/04/creating-native-web-components/">Creating Native Web Components with the Minze JavaScript framework</a></li>
 		<li><a href="https://github.com/dwyl/learn-tdd">A brief introduction to Test Driven Development (TDD) in JavaScript</a></li>
 		<li><a href="https://github.com/30-seconds/30-seconds-of-code">30 seconds of code</a></li>
+		<li><a href="https://gomakethings.com/how-to-create-a-search-page-for-a-static-website-with-vanilla-js/">How to create a search page for a static website with vanilla JS</a></li>
 	</ul>
 </details>